chelseah02/Concert-Calendar/readme.md

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [X] List anything else that you added to improve the site's functionality!
+- [X] I have an additional page with all possible Events that the user can view
+- [X] On the location page, once the user navigates to a specific locationd details page, they not only see a list but a detailed showing of each event and its date that is occurring at that location

 ## Video Walkthrough